 Each year, FLIFF looks back and pays tribute to some of the greatest films and filmmakers in the history of Cinema.
 Film series such as the "Back 50" celebrate the Academy Award winning films from 50 years ago.
 Each year a legendary director is awarded the "Robert Wise Award" for excellence in directing.

-Working Hours: Check the business's operating hours to make sure they are open when you call.
-Check for any holidays or days when the business might be closed.
-Alternate Contact Methods: Look for other ways to contact the business, like email or social media, if the main phone number doesn’t work.
+Operating Hours: Check the business's operating hours to make sure they are open when you call.
+Note any holidays or special closure days.
+Secondary Contact Methods: Look for other ways to contact the business, like email or social media, if the main phone number doesn’t work.

-Keep Your Information Safe: Keep sensitive information like social security numbers, credit card details, and passwords private.
-Confirm Identity: Make sure the representative is legitimate.
+Protect Your Personal Data: Never give out your social security number, credit card details, or passwords.
+Verify the Representative: Make sure the representative is legitimate.
 You can ask for their name and position and cross-check it on the business's official website.
-Before proceeding with any legal matters, consider understanding local $stateName state laws.
-It is also advisable to consult a certified privacy legal advisor to ensure conformity and to secure your rights and interests.
-You can find more information here by looking up a licensed privacy legal counsel.
+Before proceeding with any legal matters, consider reviewing local $stateName state laws.
+It is also advisable to consult an accredited privacy lawyer to ensure conformity and to protect your rights and interests.
+You can find more information here by looking up a licensed lawyer specializing in privacy laws.

-Reporting Legal Issues: Document any legal issues or disputes and seek legal advice.
-Report the problem to local consumer protection agencies if necessary.
-Address Listing Errors: If you find that a business is permanently closed, has a wrong phone number, or incorrect address on our directory, please report it to us.
+Handling Disputes: Document any legal issues or disputes and seek legal advice.
+You may also report the issue to local consumer protection agencies.
+Reporting Listing Issues: Report any inaccuracies such as closed businesses, wrong phone numbers, or incorrect addresses.
 Submit a report using the following form: Contact Us Form